mytcer/xmixins/README.md

 # XMixins ![xmixins version](https://badge.fury.io/bo/xmixins.png)

-XMixins is a css mixin library, which compatible with LESS, SASS and Stylus .
-It has four major characteristics:
+XMixins is a super CSS mixin library, it has four features:

-* Compatible major CSS preprocessor (LESS, SASS and Stylus) .
+1. Compatible major CSS preprocessor (LESS, SASS and Stylus) .

-* Provide the same mixin for different CSS preprocessor .
+2. Provide the same mixin for different CSS preprocessor .

-* The CSS3 mixins full compliance with CSS3 specification .
+3. The CSS3 mixins full compliance with CSS3 specification .

-* Compared to the Compass, it is very easy to install .
+4. Installation is very easy (compared to Compass) .

 <br />